 Veronica Roth’s thrilling trilogy, Divergent has conquered not only the world of readers, but also the world of the big screen.
 The despotic story of Beatrice, who lives in a society devastated by factions, pushes us through various adventures.
 The action takes place in a dystopian version of Chicago.
 The population is divided into five factions.
 And every year 16 teens have to choose a single faction to be dedicated to.
 Beatrice must choose as well, either she stays with her parents or leaves for another faction.
 But her choice shocks everyone including herself.
 Will she regret it?

 New York Times #1 bestselling series, Divergent is extremely graphic, providing realistic descriptions of assault and death, hence sharing striking similarities with Squid Game.

 The first book in James Dashner’s best selling trilogy, The Maze Runner is a sci-fi dystopian novel with action packed in every page.
 Thomas wakes up in an elevator at the center of a huge maze with no memory of his past, all he remembers is his name.
-When doors open, he finds himself in a community of boys surrounded by massive walls named Kayran.
+When doors open, he finds himself in a community of boys surrounded by massive walls named Glade.
 They have no idea who they are and why they’re here.
 And following the arrival of a girl with a terrifying message, they’ve two options: must find a way out or die.
 Remember.
 Run.
 Survive.
-The plot is extremely intriguing and will keep you hooked.
+The plot is fast paced and extremely intriguing and will keep you hooked.